Cavity quantum optomechanical nonlinearities and position measurement beyond the breakdown of the linearized approximation

-\textit{Conclusions and Outlook.}---We have introduced {{a framework and}} an approach for mechanical position measurement in the {{presence of cavity optomechanical nonlinearities that are now being confronted in an increasing number of experiments}}.
-Our approach, and nonlinear theoretical framework developed, captures the nonlinearities of the radiation-pressure interaction and the cavity response, thus, enabling mechanical information encoded on both optical quadratures throughout the full cavity phase response of $\pm\pi$ to be measured via optical general-dyne detection.
-Our scheme can be employed with back-action-evading pulsed measurements or with continuous measurements and we derived a measurement operator and a stochastic master equation for these two modes of operation, respectively. {{As well as recovering the linearized theory, our framework is capable of describing the three regimes where the linearized approximation fails: (i) the weak single-photon coupling regime but with significant optical rotations, (ii) the strong single-photon coupling regime, and (iii) systems operating at low light levels.}} {{Thus}}, this treatment vastly extends the range that cavity optomechanical position measurement can be performed and enables the identification of new regimes of operation, such as the stochastic Gaussian regime we identify and term here.
-In addition to describing how {{to perform}} mechanical {{quantum}} squeezing by measurement in nonlinear systems{{, even without the need for strong single-photon coupling}}, our formalism will also lead to a broad range of experimental and theoretical advances in sensing, mechanical quantum state engineering, and quantum measurement and control.
+\textit{Conclusions and Outlook.}---We introduce a framework for cavity quantum optomechanics that captures the nonlinearities of both radiation-pressure and the cavity response.
+As a natural first application of this framework, we study mechanical position measurement in the presence of these nonlinearities, which enables mechanical information encoded on both optical quadratures throughout the full cavity phase response of $\pm\pi$ to be measured via optical general-dyne detection.
+Our scheme can be employed with back-action-evading pulsed measurements or with continuous measurements and we derive a measurement operator and a stochastic master equation for each mode of operation, respectively.
+As well as recovering the linearized theory, our framework is capable of describing the three regimes where the linearized approximation fails: (i) the weak single-photon coupling regime but with significant optical rotations, (ii) the strong single-photon coupling regime, and (iii) systems operating at low light levels.
+Thus, this treatment vastly extends the range that cavity optomechanical position measurement can be performed and enables the identification of new regimes of operation, such as the stochastic Gaussian regime we identify and term here.
+In addition to describing how to perform mechanical quantum squeezing by measurement in nonlinear systems, our formalism will also lead to a broad range of experimental and theoretical advances in sensing, mechanical quantum state engineering, and quantum measurement and control.